 - An overview of the topic being presented (copyright, OER, digital scholarship, etc.)

 - The need for this resource and the gaps that it fills.
 Why is it important?
 Are you building on existing openly licensed content or creating something new?

 - Your approach to presenting this material.
 What methods are you using?
 How are you addressing the need you identified above?

 - The format of the learning object?
 Is it a selection of readings?
-A Video?
+Video/s?
 A podcast?